Cedarbrae Collegiate Institute

 Cedarbrae Collegiate Institute (CCI or Cedarbrae CI), formerly Cedarbrae Secondary School is a semestered public secondary school in Toronto, Ontario, Canada.
 It is located in the Woburn neighbourhood in former suburb of Scarborough.
-It was established in 1961 by the former Scarborough Board of Education and is now operated by the Toronto District School Board.
+It was established in 1961 by the Scarborough Board of Education and since 1998 operated by the Toronto District School Board.

 The school serves immersion and extended French students and houses approximately 2343 students as of October 2024.
 The school's motto is "Hic Patet Ingeniis Campus" which means Here is a place where you can develop your talents.

 History

 The wall plaque for Cedarbrae S.S. dated 1958.

 Cedarbrae Secondary School was granted by the then-Scarborough Board of Education in 1958 at a cost of over $3,500,000 on the hillside overlooking the site of Peter Secor's grist mill of 1830, on the west side of the Markham Road.
 Architects Hugh L. Allward and George Roper Gouinlock (son of prominent architect George Wallace Gouinlock) was commissioned for the Cedarbrae project.